7hekaka/newcytosim/doc/code/validation.md

 - the standard error `err.txt`
 - the log file `messages.out`

-### B. Checking for reported errors
+## C. Checking for reported errors

-Examine `test.txt` for error and warning messages.
+Examine `test.md` for error and warning messages.

 Example of warning that can be ignored: